Live your Unitarian Universalist values out loud. Make your year-end gift today!

 Thank you for visiting!
 Wherever your congregation or community may be on its multiculturalism journey, we invite you to engage with these new resources from Multicultural Growth and Witness:

-We also encourage you to read and share the following two-page handout, developed by the First Unitarian Church of Richmond’s Committee for Racial and Ethnic Unity (CREU):
+We also encourage you to read and share the following two-page handout, developed by the First Unitarian Universalist Church of Richmond’s Committee for Racial and Ethnic Unity (CREU):

 For more information contact multicultural @ uua.org.

 This work is made possible by the generosity of individual donors and congregations.
-Please consider making a donation today.

-Last updated on Tuesday, July 31, 2012.
+Last updated on Wednesday, July 30, 2014.